-Members will be provided with a written response by certified or registered mail to a complaint within 30 days of the date the complaint was received.
+Members will be provided with a written response to a complaint within 30 days of the date the complaint was received.
 This time limit may be extended by mutual agreement between the Member and us.
 Any extension will not exceed 30 days from the date of the agreement.
 Any such agreement must be in writing.